It can take a considerable amount of time and resources to create a new contract once the previous one has expired.

 Also, look at the duration of the original contract.

 Do you want to extend it by the same amount of time?
-You may be happy to extend it for longer now you’ve built up trust with the other party.
+You may be happy to extend it for longer now that you’ve built up trust with the other party.

 2. Contact the other party

-All parties to the contract must be contacted to okay a contract extension.
+All parties to the contract must be contacted to agree to a contract extension.
 Not only do they need to know that they’ve been given the option to extend the term of the contract, but they should have the chance to discuss any changes.
 Remember, an addendum to a contract needs to be signed by all parties.

 3. Evaluate contract performance